 The entrance fee for adults is £15 and for children is £10.

-Take a Lunch Cruise on River Thames
+Take a Lunch Cruise on the River Thames

 If you're looking for a unique and unforgettable way to see London, then the Lunch Cruise is an experience not to be missed.
 The combination of good food and stunning views makes for the perfect day out in London.